ultraio/docs-blockchain/docs/products/nft-api/authentication.md

 ## Introduction

-Welcome to the API Authentication Documentation for the Ultra API .
+Welcome to the API Authentication Documentation for Ultra API .
 This document provides guidelines and instructions for managing authentication when interacting with our API.

 ## How to register